 His work has won a number of awards, including the James Wright Poetry Award from the Mid-American Review and first prize in the New Zealand Poetry Society International Poetry Competition.
 His work has been shortlisted for, among others, the Rattle Poetry Prize (U.S.) and the Montreal International Poetry Prize.

 Bryan has an interest in science and its links to literature.
 He is the author of the scholarly monograph, Resistance to Science in Contemporary American Poetry (Routledge), which a reviewer for the British Society for Literature and Science said “makes an important contribution to the study of contemporary poetry and science.”
+He also has written about the links between poetry and mindfulness in his book Poetry and Mindfulness: Interruption to a Journey (Palgrave Macmillan), called “a ‘must read’ for anyone interested in art, literature, and the role of conscious attention in the discovery of new meaning and beauty in the world.”
 An essayist, he received a Dialogica award (Australia) for writing about poetry for a general audience.
 An award-winning former journalist, he has written for more than a dozen publications, such as The Washington Post.
 He has been the poetry editor of the literary journal Segue, based at Miami University of Ohio and Bravado in NZ.